mattermost/docs/source/administration/statistics.rst

 Statistics
 ================

-Statistics on users, posts and channels are tracked for each system and team.
+Statistics on users, posts, and channels are tracked for each system and team.
 Enterprise Editions have access to advanced system statistics.

 .. note::

-  To maximize performance for large Enterprise deployments, statistics for total posts, total hashtag posts, total file posts, posts per day, and active users with posts per day are disabled.
+  To maximize performance for large enterprise deployments, statistics for total posts, total hashtag posts, total file posts, posts per day, and active users with posts per day are disabled.
 You can re-enable them by changing the ``MaxUsersForStatistics`` value `in config.json <https://docs.mattermost.com/administration/config-settings.html#maximum-users-for-statistics>`__.

 For advanced metrics for Enterprise deployments, `see performance monitoring documentation to learn more <http://docs.mattermost.com/deployment/metrics.html>`__.

-Site Statistics
+Site statistics
 -----------------

-System statistics are viewable under **System Console > Site Statistics** in prior versions or **System Console > Reporting** in versions after 5.12.
+System statistics are viewable under **System Console > Reporting** (or **System Console > Site Statistics** in versions prior to 5.12).
 The data shown here is a cumulative sum across all teams on the system.

 Total Users
     The total number of active accounts created on your system.
 Excludes deactivated accounts.